rushtehrani/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_annotation_model.md

 For how to set epochs, you can take a look at frcnn-nas-coco model since both models are faster-rcnn based.

 Note that the current implementation of faster-rcnn in TensorFlow Object Detection API does not support batch training.
-That is, you shouldn't change `batch-size`.
+That is, you shouldn't change `batch_size`.

-**_Defaults_**: batch-size: 1, initial-learning-rate: 0.0003, num-steps=10000
+**_Defaults_**: batch_size: 1, initial_learning_rate: 0.0003, num_steps=10000

 #### frcnn-res101-lowp